PRESENTATIONS, CONFERENCES, AND LECTURES

 College of Education and Human Development Professors Felicia Wilczenski, Terry Bontrager, Varda Konstam, and Amy Cook presented a paper, “Urban School Partnerships to Promote Social Justice,” at the annual meeting of the North Atlantic Region Association for Counselor Education and Supervision, held September 24 through 26 in New Brunswick, New Jersey.

-Associate Professor of Hispanic Studies and Hispanic Studies Department chair Reyes Coll-Tellechea made two presentations recently: “Shakespeare, Calderón y la historia del falso adulterio,” at the XXXV Annual Hispanic Literatures Conference, held at Indiana University of Pensylvania; and “Juan Lopez de Velasco: Semblanza de un censor politico,” at the XVII Congreso de la Asociacion Internacional de Hispanistas, held in Rome, Italy on July 21.
+Associate Professor of Hispanic Studies and Hispanic Studies Department chair Reyes Coll-Tellechea made two presentations recently: “Shakespeare, Calderón y la historia del falso adulterio,” at the XXXV Annual Hispanic Literatures Conference, held at Indiana University of Pennsylvania; and “Juan Lopez de Velasco: Semblanza de un censor politico,” at the XVII Congreso de la Asociación Internacional de Hispanistas, held in Rome, Italy on July 21.

 Pamela Annas, Professor of English and Associate Dean of the College of Liberal Arts, recently published a poem, “Origami Night,” in the journal Pemmican.

 College of Public and Community Service professor Marilyn Frankenstein wrote a book-length teacher resource guide, “Learning Activities using The Yes Men Fix the World" for the documentary movie of the same title.
-She also aided in the conceptual issues of how to make a very long document useful and accessible to readers on the Web.
-Read the guide here.
+She also aided in the conceptual issues of how to make a very long document useful and accessible to readers on the web.

 Academic Support Programs director Mark Pawlak has new poems published in the poetry journal Off the Coast and in the Boston Mycological Club's bulletin.
 Pawlak will be reading his original poems at the Harvard-Yenching Library at Harvard University on November 1 at 7 p.m., at an event sponsored by the New England Poetry Club.